tomangistalis/objective-c-style-guide/README.md

 This guide is based on the NYTimes Objective-C style.
+Thanks to the creators of NYTimes style guide.

 # Objective-C Style Guide

-Thanks to all of [our contributors](https://github.com/NYTimes/objective-c-style-guide/contributors).

 ## Introduction